 NRE 5210 – Communications for Environmental Decision Makers (3 credits, Spring)

 This course presents methods and techniques for effective communication with diverse audiences using written, spoken, and digital media.
 Central concepts and topics include conflict resolution, crisis situations, persuasion, negotiation, marketing and advocacy.

 NRE 5215 – Intro to Geospatial Analysis with Remote Sensing (3 credits, Fall)

 This course will help students building their knowledge and skills on basic geospatial data analysis and visualization.
 This course is geared towards beginners who want to develop their geospatial skills.

-NRE 5585 – Geospatial Data Processing Techniques (3 credits, Fall)
+NRE 5585 – Python Scripting for Geospatial Analysis (3 credits, Fall)